First Busey Announces 2023 First Quarter Earnings

 Corporate Profile

-As of March 31, 2023, First Busey Corporation (Nasdaq: BUSE) was a $12.34 billion financial holding company headquartered in Champaign, Illinois.
+As of March 31, 2023, First Busey Corporation BUSE was a $12.34 billion financial holding company headquartered in Champaign, Illinois.

 Busey Bank, a wholly-owned bank subsidiary of First Busey Corporation, had total assets of $12.31 billion as of March 31, 2023, and is headquartered in Champaign, Illinois.
 Busey Bank currently has 46 banking centers serving Illinois, eight banking centers serving Missouri, three banking centers serving southwest Florida, and one banking center in Indianapolis, Indiana.